 - Tag antennas – most RFID tags have two antennas for eliminating 'blind spots'.
 Frequency range optimization of some tags is possible for increasing efficiency.

 - Readers and scanning antennas – most RFID systems of the near field are less exposed to interference since they work in a shorter scanning range.
 RFID systems of the far-field, which can scan from up to some meters, very often encounter problems of a poor connection.

 Radio beacons usually have an effective range from 1 to 70 m.
 But they are also exposed to interference since radio signals are absorbed by various things (metal surfaces, air, water, and human bodies).
 The working range of the beacon depends on the power of the broadcast signal.
 The more powerful the signal is, the bigger the range is and, thus, more mobile devices can receive the signal and turn it into data.

 Professional real-time Indoor Positioning solutions for mobile apps.More

 Security and confidentiality

 As RFID systems are closely connected with typical IP-network solutions, the communication between readers and the network is considered reliable and secure.
-Radio frequency communication, appearing between tags and readers, can present the only real threat.
-In comparison with beacons, that only send a signal with an identifier, RFID actually send data connected with the goods (EPC or electronic code).
+Radiofrequency communication, appearing between tags and readers, can present the only real threat.
+In comparison with beacons, which only send a signal with an identifier, RFID sends data connected with the goods (EPC or electronic code).
 The most common types of data security threats are the following: fraudulent / cloned tags, non-authorized users and data intercept by a non-authorized device.